IoTManagerProject/IoTManager/README.md

 Scenarios:

 The web interface has the ability to configure Scenarios.
 An event occurs on one esp, and a reaction to this event can setup to occurs on another.

+Logging of sensors data in this project made with out any server.
+All data for graf storring in esp flash.
+You can look any time your sensor history for 2 - 3 days or week in mobile app in graf.
+And for this option needed only esp.